ibehave-ibots/iBOTS-Tools/README.md

 - Once the dashboard is opened and you see a title and some text, you are good to go! :tada:

 ### How to commit?

+- Make some changes in the code.
+- Navigate to **Source Control** Panel (Shortcut: Ctrl + Shift + G).
+- Stage all changes by clicking on **+** sign in **Changes**.
+  - Write a commit message to describe what you did.
+Commit message should just be a concise description of what you did (e.g. if you added title, commit message can be 'added title').
+  - Press Ctrl + Enter to log your commit
+  - Click on **Sync** to push up the remote and add to your team score.
+- Continue!